THE WAY – PERFORMATIVE PILGRIMAGES

 A performative pilgrimage through Vatnsmýrin, Reykjavík

-On June 12 and 14, performance artists Steinunn Knúts Önnudóttir and Kolbrún Dögg Kristjánsdóttir invite guests to take part in The Way – a performative pilgrimage through Vatnsmýrin wetland in Reykjavík.
+The performance makers Steinunn Knúts Önnudóttir and Kolbrún Dögg Kristjánsdóttir invite guests to take part in The Way – a performative pilgrimage through Vatnsmýrin wetland in Reykjavík.
 In the spirit of pilgrimage, participants travel not only through a place but also toward themselves.
 Through guided reflections, sensory observations, and easy tasks, the way invites awareness of our connection to the surrounding environment.
 The journey begins and ends at the Nordic House and is open to people of all ages and varying abilities.

 The Reykjavík edition is specifically designed with accessibility in mind.
 Kolbrún Dögg, who co-creates the work, uses a wheelchair and brings lived experience and perspective to the piece.